beritbarthelmes/theory-discourse-analysis/scripts/README.md

   XML parsing and metadata reconstruction (e.g., fixing missing fields from EBSCO XML).

 - `04_relevance_filter/`
-  Automated relevance screening using GPT-based classification.
+  Automated relevance screening using LLM-assisted classification.

 - `05_extract_text/`
   Extraction of article text and paragraph-level units from XML.

 - `06_stance_classification/`
-  Paragraph-level stance classification and aggregation to article-level labels.
+  Paragraph-level stance classification and aggregation to article-level stance labels.

 - `07_visualization/`
   Statistical summaries and visualizations of discourse trends.

 - `notebooks/`
   Exploratory and legacy notebooks used during development.
   These are not required for reproducing the main pipeline.
+  These notebooks are retained for transparency but are not maintained.

 ---

 ## Notes on Reproducibility